Manual pre-processing

 All images will now be saved in this folder

-Siril works with files in the FITS (Flexible Image Transport System) format.
+Siril works with files in FITS format (Flexible Image Transport System).
 You must therefore convert your raw files.
-For people with FITS images, obtained from dedicated cameras, conversion is not necessary but renaming is.
-It is also possible to create a sequence without copying the files by creating symbolic links.
-An explanation for doing this on Windows is given here .
+For people who have FITS images from dedicated cameras, conversion is not necessary but renaming is.
+It is also possible to create a sequence without copying files but by creating symbolic links.
+An explanation for doing this under Windows is given here .

 1. Click on the Conversion tab

-3. Find the folder where the images to convert are located (by default, we are in the working directory)
+3. Search for the folder where the images to convert are located (by default, we are in the working directory)

 5. Add

 6. Give a generic name to the images to convert (lights, flats, …).
-Siril adds a number as a suffix to this name to differentiate the images, and this allows the creation of the sequences.
+Siril adds a number after this name to differentiate the images, and this allows sequence creation.

-Siril converts images to the .fit format into the working directory.
-You must then apply the same procedure with the lights, the flats, the biases and the darks, each time giving them an evocative generic name.
+Siril converts the images to .fit format in the default folder.
+Then repeat the same process with lights, flats, biases, and darks, giving each a descriptive generic name.

 Sequences

-A few words about sequences that are very important in Siril.
-A sequence is a sequence of consistent images: lights, darks, biases, etc. These sequences are listed in small files with the extension .seq.
-So when you convert biases images giving them as sequence name: bias, the converted images have the names bias_00001,bias_00002, bias_00003, etc. The name of the corresponding sequence is bias and is contained in the bias.seq file which we recommend never to edit by hand.
+A word about sequences, very important in Siril.
+A sequence is a series of coherent images: the images, darks, biases, etc. These sequences are listed in small files with the .seq extension.
+Thus, when you convert bias images giving them as sequence name: Bias, the converted images have the names Bias_00001, Bias_00002, Bias_00003, etc. The corresponding sequence name is Bias and is contained in the Bias.seq file that we recommend never editing manually.

 It is quite possible to have several sequences in the same folder.
-However, keep in mind that you should ALWAYS choose the sequence of work before proceeding with any processing.
-Most often, by default, Siril loads the last computed sequence, but please keep that in mind!
+However, always remember that you must ALWAYS choose the working sequence before processing.
+Most often, by default, Siril loads the last calculated sequence, but keep this in mind!

-In the Sequences tab, the Search sequence button analyzes your working directory and searches for sequences:
+In the Sequences tab, the Search sequences button analyzes your folder and searches for sequences:

 Search sequences